Ayesha-Siddiqua88/Health-Analysis/README.md

 ## 🤔 How to Use

-1. **Select a Disease Prediction:**
-    - Use the sidebar to choose the disease prediction you are interested in (Diabetes, Heart Disease).
-2. **Data Entry:**
+1. **Data Entry:**
-    - Fill in the required information for the selected disease prediction.
+    - Fill in the required information for the diabetes disease prediction.
-    - Click the respective prediction button to get the result.
+    - Click the 'Diabetes Test Result' prediction button to get the result.
 3. **View Results:**
     - View the prediction result and relevant information.
     - Explore additional analysis and visualizations available.